The news changes day by day, but here’s what we know about help for small businesses during COVID-19 as of June 12, 2020.

 EI Work Sharing is a program to cut days/hours and have employees collect EI for the days/hours they are not working for you.
-All employees must agree and sign on.
+All employees in a work sharing unit must agree and sign on.
 There is no waiting period and it doesn’t cut into employees’ other EI-related benefits.
 Benefits to you: keep people in their jobs (supplemented by EI income) while your business cuts back on costs.
 This program can last up to 76 weeks.
 One caveat: the employees have to have enough hours to qualify for EI, otherwise they can’t participate in this program.
 Work is underway to streamline this program for small employers.
 But we should make these changes permanent and think through ways to make this program work better for small and medium-sized businesses on a go-forward basis.

 3. Supplementary Unemployment Benefit Program